 Game Theory Definitions

-Game theory is the process of modeling the strategic interaction between two or more players in a situation containing set rules and outcomes.
+Game theory is the process of modeling the strategic interaction between two or more players in a situation containing a set of rules and outcomes.
 While used in a number of disciplines, game theory is most notably used as a tool within the study of economics.
 The economic application of game theory can be a valuable tool to aid in the fundamental analysis of industries, sectors, and any strategic interaction between two or more firms.
-Any time we have a situation with two or more players that involves known payouts or quantifiable consequences, we can use game theory to help determine the most likely outcomes.
+Any time we have a situation with two or more players that involves known payouts or quantifiable consequences, we can use game theory to help us determine the most likely outcomes.
 Let's start out by defining a few terms commonly used in the study of game theory:

-Game: Any set of circumstances that has a result dependent on the actions of two of more decision-makers (players).
+Game: Any set of circumstances that has a result that is dependent on the actions of two of more decision-makers (players).

 Players: A strategic decision-maker within the context of the game.

-Strategy: A complete plan of action a player will take given the set of circumstances that might arise within the game.
+Strategy: A complete plan of action a player devise, given the set of circumstances that might arise within the game.

 Payoff: The payout a player receives from arriving at a particular outcome.
 The payout can be in any quantifiable form, from dollars to utility.

 Information set: The information available at a given point in the game.
-The term information set is most usually applied when the game has a sequential component.
+The term “information set” is most usually applied when the game has a sequential component.

 Equilibrium: The point in a game where both players have made their decisions and an outcome is reached.